amadeoas/rwtWithSpringBoot/README.md

 If a view that requires to be logged in before it can be seen is selected/clicked and it is not already logged in then the login page is displayed.
 On successful logged in the previously selected/clicked view is displayed.

+The login time out is set in the messages.properties file together with the text used in the UI.
+This timeout is in milliseconds, which indicate the maximum period of time the views requiring login will be visible and after which the application will logout and a new login will be required for those pages that require login.

 The example is not sophisticated, but you should give an idea on using [Eclipse RAP](https://www.eclipse.org/rap/developers-guide/) and [String Boot](https://spring.io/projects/spring-boot).

 # Getting Started